 Savory Herb Goat Cheese Scones

 If your looking for a scone recipe that is fast, easy, versatile and delicious, look no further.
 This recipe is the one your looking for.
 These scones are perfect warm from the oven or with a slice of ham and cheese sandwiched in the middle.
 Savory Herb Goat Cheese Scones are perfect served along side a bowl of your favorite soup stew or chili.
 Heck, these scones are great all by themselves.
-You can make these scones many different ways just by changing the ingredients.
+You can make these scones many different ways just by changing the cheese and herbs used.